lbguilherme/rethinkdb-lite/README.md

 # RethinkDB-lite

 This is a personal project aiming at reimplementing everything [RethinkDB](https://rethinkdb.com) currently does.
-At the same time, it is also a driver capable to connecting to the database to send queries.
+At the same time, it is also a driver capable of connecting to a database and sending queries.

 ## First use case: Database driver

-You can connect to a running RethinkDB instance and send queries for data.
+You can connect to a running RethinkDB instance and send queries.
 Methods are pretty much equal to the official Ruby driver, for which you can find documentation here: https://rethinkdb.com/api/ruby/.
 This is not feature complete, a lot of functions are missing.
 Be aware of bugs (please report them).

 ```cr
 require "rethinkdb-lite/src/driver/*"